elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 - DePaul University has a rubrik for leaders to do [root-cause analysis](https://offices.depaul.edu/human-resources/employee-relations/Documents/Performance%20Issue%20Root%20Cause%20Diagnostic.pdf) into a particular performance issue with an employee

-- This test eevaluates and maps the information processing preferences of the members of a team.
-Is called  https://johnmattone.com/about/assessments/iopt/
+- This test evaluates and maps the information processing preferences of the members of a team: <https://johnmattone.com/about/assessments/iopt/>

 <br>